ibm-cloud-docs/BlockStorage/adjustable-iops.md

 # Adjusting IOPS
 {: #adjustingIOPS}

-With this feature, you can adjust the IOPS of your existing {{site.data.keyword.blockstorageshort}} immediately.
-You don't need to create a duplicate or manually copy data to new storage.
-The adjustment does not cause any kind of outage or lack of access to the storage.
+Adjust the IOPS of your existing {{site.data.keyword.blockstorageshort}} immediately without creating duplicates, migrating data, or causing outages.
 {: shortdesc}

 Billing for the storage is updated to add the prorated difference of the new price to the current billing cycle.
 The full new amount is billed in the next billing cycle.